 - The foods should not be having high protein content and the use of tobacco is prohibited.

 - The use of dairy products should be reduced.

 - Drink more water every day.

 - Seasonal fruits can be taken.

-- Vegetables foods are mostly advocated for healthy joints.
+- Vegetable foods are mostly advocated for healthy joints.

-- Even though meat is prohibited soup of goat meat can be taken as it is highly nourishing and strengthening the joints.
+- Even though meat is prohibited soup of goat meat can be taken as it is highly nourishing and strengthens the joints.

-- Use of curd, yoghurt to be reduced or avoided.
+- Use of curd, yogurt to be reduced or avoided.

 - Timely intake of food needed.

-- Rice and other cereals, skimmed milk can be taken.
+- Rice and other cereals, and skimmed milk can be taken.